-- (5) Other Matters - (a) Reviewed the Statement on Risk Management and Internal Control which provided an overview of internal controls within the Group prior to the Board's approval for inclusion in the Annual Report.
-The Statement on Risk Management and Internal Control which had been reviewed by the external auditors is set out on pages 36 to 38 of this Annual Report. - (b) Reviewed the Audit Committee Report and recommended the same for Board's approval for inclusion in the Annual Report.
+(5) Other Matters

+- (a) Reviewed the Statement on Risk Management and Internal Control which provided an overview of internal controls within the Group prior to the Board's approval for inclusion in the Annual Report.
+The Statement on Risk Management and Internal Control which had been reviewed by the External Auditors is set out on pages 40 to 42 of this Annual Report. - (b) Reviewed the Audit Committee Report and recommended the same for Board's approval for inclusion in the Annual Report. - (c) Reviewed the results of the Audit Committee Members' Self and Peer Evaluation Form on the capabilities/performance of the Audit Committee members. - (d) Reviewed the proposed amendments to the Terms of Reference of Audit Committee and recommended the same for the Board's approval.